 - Enabled Enables the Modem Ring-on feature.
-This allows your system to power-on to respond to incoming calls. - Disabled Disables the Modem Ring-on feature.
+This allows your system to power-on to respond to incoming calls.
+Make sure to select an IRQ channel for the external modem in the "Modem Use IRQ" field. - Disabled Disables the Modem Ring-on feature.
 Your system will not respond to incoming calls.